 Cydney Johnson ’77, G’96

 Cydney Johnson ’77 G’96 is the Executive Director for State and Local Government Relations at Syracuse University.
 She is a double alumna of Syracuse, having received her undergraduate degree in retailing and her master’s of business administration from the Martin J. Whitman School of Management.
 She also spent seven years as an adjunct professor in the David B. Falk College of Sport and Human Dynamics.
 Johnson previously served as senior vice president of U.S. Accounts at Blueprint LTD, a small global marketing firm; vice president of consumer marketing and sales at Oneida Limited; and director of development at the Whitman School.
 Johnson is a member of the Central New York Regional Development and Planning board and a board member of the Syracuse Partnership Council with the Syracuse City School district.

 Gary Ginsburg ‘72

 Gary Ginsburg is a native of Syracuse currently residing in Webster, NY.
 He earned a Bachelor of Science degree in 1972 from Syracuse University while attending on the GI Bill.
 He earned education benefits to obtain his master’s degree from the University of Southern California in 1979.
 Gary served honorably and retired from the US Army after more than 33 years of service, both in the states and overseas.
 During his service, he attained the rank of Command Sergeant Major.
 Currently, Gary volunteers for the Veterans Outreach Center in Rochester, NY assisting transitioning service-members and their families.
 He is also a member of the West Point NY retired Soldier Council, the Webster Chamber of Commerce, and also serves as President of the board of directors for his 104 unit Townhouse Association.

-Richardson is a noted industry leader, advisor, coach, and executive consultant.
+Richardson is a Leadership Coach and Executive Consultant for LeaderSages.
 He provides leadership and executive coaching, business optimization and transformation advisory, strategic communications, and other professional services across a diverse client base.
 His post-military employment history includes serving as a Manager at Coopers & Lybrand LLP; Partner at Arthur Andersen LLP; Partner at Deloitte LLP; and, President of FedBid, Inc.